crispinalan/talkcalendar/README.md

 * Double click on a date in the calendar to invoke the "New Event" dialog.
 * Enter the event title, description notes, start and end times, repeat etc.
-* Events are sorted by start time when displayed in the side day page view.
+* Events are sorted by start time when displayed.
 * A visual marker is placed on a day in the calendar which has an event.
 * Navigate through the year using the calendar to add events.